wandersick/exchange-migration-checklist/exchange-2016-migration-checklist-complex.md

 This example shows a parent-child domain architecture with DAG, where Exchange server is installed in a child domain with hardware load balancer.

-- Start PowerShell Logging
-  - Start-Transcript transcript.log -Append

 - List existing Exchange servers in the environment
-  - Get-ExchangeServer | ft Name, Edition, AdminDisplayVersion
+  - Get-ExchangeServer | ft Name, Edition, AdminDisplayVersion, ProductId, IsExchangeTrialEdition |  ft -autosize -wrap
   - Get-Command ExSetup | ForEach {$_.FileVersionInfo}

 - Have an estimation of how many mailboxes on each existing Exchange server